 Ensuring consistency and compliance with style guidelines is difficult when working on large documents.
 PerfectIt makes it easier.
 The workshop will begin with a basic introduction to the tool.
 Next, participants will take part in an exercise using one of the style sheets supplied with the tool; they will then work on customizing their own style sheets to match any style guidelines sent by their clients.

 Developer and facilitator: Timothy Barton

-Description: Participants will learn how they can use PerfectIt out of the box and how they can customise it to fit a particular style.
+Description: Participants will learn how they can use PerfectIt out of the box and how they can customize it to fit a particular style.

 Who should attend?
 This session is of interest to language professionals who translate Word documents into English or edit Word documents in English.
 Those who work primarily in a computer-assisted translation tool will also benefit, as PerfectIt can be used in the final stage of a translation, just before delivery to the client.
 It will benefit new users of PerfectIt as well as existing users who do not use the more advanced functions.

 Pre-workshop information: Participants may download the 14-day trial and begin experimenting with the program.
-I recommend that they familiarise themselves with a style guide – preferably one used by one of their clients – so that they can create their own customised style sheet more quickly.
+I recommend that they familiarize themselves with a style guide – preferably one used by one of their clients – so that they can create their own customized style sheet more quickly.
 Participants should bring their own laptops.
-Please note that although the new Cloud version of PerfectIt can be used on both Windows and Mac, it does not allow customised style sheets.
+Please note that although the new Cloud version of PerfectIt can be used on both Windows and Mac, it does not allow customized style sheets.
 It is therefore recommended that participants bring a Windows laptop.
-Non-Windows users will not be able to use customised style sheets.
+Non-Windows users will not be able to use customized style sheets.

 Timothy is a member of MET, APTIC (Associació Professional de Traductors i Intèrprets de Catalunya) and SFT (Société française des traducteurs).